FAQ for Prospective Parents

 4. What is the average class size at Plume/Mill Road Campus?

-For example, class sizes in Technology subjects do not exceed twenty students to accommodate them, whereas core subjects (e.g. English and Mathematics) may be taught in very small classes (as low as fourteen) to ensure specific educational support can be offered or larger classes of more able students.
+For example, class sizes in Technology subjects do not exceed twenty students, and core subjects (e.g. English and Mathematics) may be taught in very small classes (as low as fourteen) to ensure specific educational support can be offered or larger classes of more able students.

 Class sizes will also vary in option groups in Year 9-13, based upon the choices made by the students as they progress through the academy.
 This can result in some small class sizes for specific subjects and larger groups in others.
 The typical class size rarely exceeds thirty in most cases.